tiffanyswong314/Project-Recipe-Tracking-App/README.md

 ## Requirements to pass

 For your project to pass, all of the following statements must be true.
-These criteria are reflected in the rubric in the next lesson.
 - All tests are passing.
 - A user can create new recipes.
 - A list of the existing recipes is displayed to the user.
 - A user can delete a recipe.
 - The app uses the useState() hook.
-- Data is displayed in a table (such as the one provided in the starter code).
+- Data is displayed in a table.
 - The app looks like the provided mockup.